COVID-19 Updates and Resources

 Resources for People with Disabilities

 There are some good preparedness resources for people with disabilities.
-PreparedBC provides a guide available at this link: Resources for People with Disabilities.
+PreparedBC provides a guide available at this link: Resources for People with Disabilities(External link).
 If you would like a copy of the booklet, please stop by City of Parksville, administration office for a copy courtesy of EMO.

 Vehicle Emergency Kit